foxleigh81/node-red-contrib-todoist-api/README.md

 I created several nodes for common tasks such as:

 - Create an individual task
-- Delete an individual task
+- Get an individual task
+- List all tasks (either in a project or on the entire account)
 - Update an individual task
-- Get an individual task
 - Complete/uncomplete an individual task
-- List all tasks in a project
+- Delete an individual task

 I also created a generic 'query' node that can be used to query any Todoist endpoint.